jomz/radiant-drag_order-extension/README.md

 ### v0.4.2 - 2010-11-27

-* Made compatible with edge
+* Made compatible with edge, otherwise we can't override views
 * Tidied up a lot of internal javascript
 * Overrode some helpers
 * Rewrote more of sitemap.js